okada-shun/hako-finance/docs/MainFeatures.md

-# Main features of Hako System
+# Main features of Hako Finance

 ## Abstract

-Hako System has two components, Hako and Member.
+Hako Finance system has two components, Hako and Member.

-Hako is a smart contract, comes from japanese word "匣(ハコ)".
+Hako is a smart contract, comes from japanese word "ハコ".
 This means "box" in English.
 Hako has one's own contract address.
 Member is the address to join Hako.
 They join Hako, deposit their hako-token to Hako.

 Hako gives IOU to the members as a replacement for deposited token.
 This IOU's name is "credit to Hako".
 This means "Member's credit to Hako".
 On the other hand, this means "Hako's debt to Member".
 In other words, the following equation holds up.